Mount Tronador, only 90 kilometers from downtown Bariloche, is one of the most accessible and popular destinations in Patagonia.

 The Black Glacier

-At the conclusion of this trip visitors can trek to the Garganta del Diablo (Devils Throat — not to be confused with Iguazú’s Devils Throat) waterfall a nice concluding point, with beautiful view of the natural melting cascade.
+At the conclusion of this trip visitors can trek to the Garganta del Diablo (Devil’s Throat — not to be confused with Iguazú’s Devils Throat) waterfall, and be treated to a beautiful view of the natural melting cascade.

-→ Wander Argentina can also arrange reasonably-priced custom trips to Mount Tronador with other attractions in Bariloche — get in touch via our contact form.
+→ Wander Argentina can also arrange reasonably-priced custom trips to Patagonia, including Mount Tronador along with other attractions in Bariloche, alone or in combination with other Argentina destinations — get in touch via our contact form.

 → Read about the Andean Lakes Crossing Tour, another worthwhile excursion in the same area.